- Which projects receive priority consideration?

 Which projects receive priority consideration?Projects that involve direct, in-depth professional interaction, with the potential for sustained collaboration, and/or show evidence or professional accomplishment and innovation, and/or respond to social contexts and engage local communities.

-Which countries are eligible for TMU support?TMU’s primary geographic focus is Russia and Eastern and Central Europe.
+Which countries are eligible for TMU support?TMU’s geographic focus is Russia and Eastern and Central Europe.
 Countries where we are active include Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Georgia, Hungary, Kazakhstan, Kosovo, Kyrgyzstan, Latvia, Lithuania, Macedonia, Moldova, Mongolia, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.
+Countries not listed here are ineligible for funding.

 Who can apply for a TMU grant?TMU grants are made to American nonprofit 501(c)(3) organizations, and typically, it is those organizations that submit Initial Inquiries and, if invited, Final Proposals.
 TMU does not make grants directly to individuals or institutions abroad.
 However, an Initial Inquiry may be made by an individual or institution in any of the countries in which TMU is active.
 If invited, individuals or organizations that do not have 501(c)(3) status may then submit a Final Proposal through the fiscal sponsorship of an American nonprofit organization.
 The fiscal sponsor must submit a letter stating their involvement with the project and their willingness to administer any grant funds, as well as a copy of their 501(c)(3) determination letter.